 \section{Acknowledgements}

-This work was supported in part by grants from the National Institutes of Health (P41EB017183 and R21CA225175), the National Science Foundation (HDR-1922658), the Gordon and Betty Moore Foundation (9683), and Samsung Advanced Institute of Technology (under the project \textit{Next Generation Deep Learning: From Pattern Recognition to AI}).
+This work was supported by grants from the National Institutes of Health (P41EB017183), the National Science Foundation (HDR-1922658), the Gordon and Betty Moore Foundation (9683), and Samsung Advanced Institute of Technology (Next Generation Deep Learning: From Pattern Recognition to AI).